 To facilitate a sense of community, Stanford assigns transfer students to residence halls or houses that include other transfer students.

 Transfer students are assigned to upper-class houses (housing sophomores, juniors and seniors) with coed floors unless they are non-traditional students (students 25 or over, students requiring couples housing, or students with children) in which case they are assigned to Graduate Housing.

 After Your First Year

-After your first year living at Stanford, you can choose from Stanford’s 78 undergraduate buildings, which include academic, language, culture, and cross-cultural theme or focus houses; student-managed row-type houses; apartments; suites; and traditional residence halls.
-Seven fraternities and three sororities also offer housing.
+After your first year living at Stanford, you can choose from Stanford’s 78 undergraduate buildings, which include a wide variety of themes and focuses.

-Continuing students are assigned to housing based on a lottery system called the “Draw” which is described in the Single Upper-class section of this website.
+Continuing students are assigned to housing based on a lottery system called The Draw.

 Last modified Tue, 31 Mar, 2015 at 10:50